alvin-muniz/LifeTravel-FrontEnd/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To run in docker, run yarn in your terminal and then docker-compose up.
+This will build your image and also run the server in a near production environment.

+**I found that occasionally, I would need to restart docker because of a timeout error.
+Please try that if you experieince a timeout when docker is doing its magic

+This set up is easy to modify to include additional services with the inclusion of the microservices file.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.